Office Hours

 Mentors on K awards use a different format and do not complete attestation.

-NIH Training Requirements (Research Security)
+NIH Training Requirements (Other Support and Research Security)

 NIH requires institutions to provide training to all Senior/Key Personnel on how to properly disclose all research activities and affiliations in the Other Support section of grant applications.